thenuga98/newshorts/README.md

-# newshorts
+# Newshorts!

-Newshorts is an app that crawls the latest news articles given a keyword, summarizes and assigns political bias scores to them.
+Newshorts! is an app that crawls the latest news articles given a keyword, summarizes and assigns political bias scores to them.